lyndon025/playtested/src/content/article/2023-09-28-csgo-vs-cs2-comparison--almost-every-aspect-has-been-revamped-across-the-board.md

 ---
-title: "CS:GO vs CS2 comparison | Almost every aspect has been revamped across the board"
+author: lyndonguitar
+category: Review
-description: "With CS2, Almost every aspect of CS has been revamped across the board: visuals, presentation, gameplay, mechanics, and connectivity, all while still maintaining that familiar Counter-Strike feel that CS:GO players are used to."
+description: 'With CS2, Almost every aspect of CS has been revamped across the board: visuals, presentation, gameplay, mechanics, and connectivity, all while still maintaining that familiar Counter-Strike feel that CS:GO players are used to.'
+featured: false
 pubDate: 2023-09-28
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "counter-strike-2"]
+tags:
-featured: false
+- taptap
+- counter-strike-2
-thumb: ""
+thumb: ''
+title: CS:GO vs CS2 comparison | Almost every aspect has been revamped across the board
 ---

 With CS2, Almost every aspect of CS has been revamped across the board: visuals, presentation, gameplay, mechanics, and connectivity, all while still maintaining that familiar Counter-Strike feel that CS:GO players are used to.